Why is Model Driven Design and Development Important?

 - Generators take away the need to write the repetitive and predictable code patterns, so that designers and developers can focus on the more advanced requirements.

 - Prototyping leads to early testing and so reduces QA and Testing costs.

 - Capturing the “knowledge” about the application in standard models ensures that it is more easily supported, maintained, evolved and even replaced in the future; technology change could be achieved by simply replacing the generator(s) as required.
 (A simple example being replacing a Java services tier with a .NET services tier.)

 - Enables Business and System Analysts to most effectively communicate requirements from the business to developers without the usual “lost in translation” risks.

 MDD builds on Agile Software Development Methodologies, a proven industry standard which delivers increased business value by delivering working, tested deployable software on an incremental basis.
-With experience T4Bi has adapted and modified Agile Software Development Methodologies to:

 - Build smaller, more agile teams with the appropriate mix of architecture and technical talent; resources able to multi-task and work with the business stakeholders, minimizing the need to translate requirements from business to technical resources.